zingolabs/zexcavator/README.md

 > Check [the GitHub project](https://github.com/orgs/zingolabs/projects/9) to track progress.

-**ZExCavator** is a tool that recovers (excavates!) lost ZEC.
+**ZExCavator** is a tool that recovers (excavates!) _possibly_ lost ZEC.
-It builds on top of ZeWIF (Zcash Extensible Wallet Interchange Format) and is currenlty focused on **ZecWallet Lite** wallets, though the architecture is extensible and can be extended to support additional wallets in the future.
+It builds on top of [ZeWIF (Zcash Extensible Wallet Interchange Format)](https://github.com/BlockchainCommons/zewif) and is currenlty focused on **ZecWallet Lite** wallets, though the architecture is extensible and can be extended to support additional wallets in the future.
 Under the hood, it uses **zmigrate** to parse wallet files into an in-memory representation, **zingolib** for fund recovery and syncing, and the **ZeWIF** specification for wallet export (this is WIP).

 ---